-The first two groups are adjusted so that the sum of their person weights is equal to the total estimate of married-couple or unmarried-partner households using the housing unit weight ($BW \times ... \times HPF$).
-The goal of this step is to produce more consistent estimates of spouses or unmarried partners and married-couple and unmarried-partner households.
+The weights of persons in the first two groups are adjusted so that their sums are each equal to the total estimate of married-couple or unmarried-partner households using the housing unit weight (BW $\times ... \times$ HPF).
+At the same time the weights of persons in the first and third groups are adjusted so that their sum is equal to the total estimate of occupied housing units using the housing unit weight (BW $\times ... \times$ HPF).
+The goal of this step is to produce more consistent estimates of spouses or unmarried partners and married-couple and unmarried-partner households while simultaneously producing more consistent estimates of householders, occupied housing units, and households.